Symbrachydactyly: Causes and Treatments

 Symbrachydactyly Prosthetics

 Custom prosthetics can be designed to meet the unique needs of individuals with symbrachydactyly.
 These devices range from passive cosmetic prosthetics to more advanced functional prosthetics that offer increased dexterity.
-Early introduction of prosthetic devices can aid in the development of motor skills and improve quality of life.
+Early introduction of prosthetic devices can aid in the development of motor skills and improve the quality of life.

 Surgical Treatment Options